shubham16sky/JenkinsPipeline/README.md

-This is a simple jenkins pipeline demostration which will just execute a simple shell script.
+This is a simple jenkins pipeline demonstration which will just execute a simple shell script.